-All communication of future and current operations between PJM and the nuclear plant should be through the Transmission Owner (TO).
+All communication of future and current operations between PJM and the nuclear plant related to the NPIR voltage limits should be through the Transmission Owner (TO).
 If there is any confusion about a communication, the plant can talk directly with PJM, however, the Transmission Owner should be apprised of the discussion.
-If PJM to a nuclear plant direct discussions are needed the preferred method would be a 3-way call among all parties (i.e., inclusion of TO).
-Attachment A, entitled Nuclear Plant Communications Protocol, provides additional background materials and defines roles and responsibilities to ensure appropriate communications between NPGO and Transmission Entities.
-PJM Control Center Requirements Manual (M01) Section 4: Voice Communications details 3-part communication requirements.
-If off-cost operations are required based on a more restrictive NPIR voltage limit, the Nuclear Plant Operator may consult with the related Market Operations Center (MOC), as defined within the PJM Operating Agreement Section1.3.12, and evaluate whether an alternative such as operating at a reduced output would alleviate the voltage violation and is more cost effective.
+If direct discussions are needed between PJM and a nuclear plant the preferred method would be a 3-way call among all parties

+(i.e., inclusion of TO).
+If off-cost operations are required based on a more restrictive NPIR voltage limit, the nuclear plant or their representative (e.g., Nuclear Duty Officer) may consult with the related Market Operations Center (MOC), as defined within the PJM Operating Agreement Section1.3.12, and evaluate whether an alternative such as operating at a reduced output would alleviate the voltage violation and is more cost effective.
 PJM will provide the approximate nuclear plant reduction, if applicable.
 (NERC Reliability Standard NUC-001, R9.4.1)